LoiseWK/Customer_Churn_Prediction/README.md

 Monthly Charges showed a weak positive correlation (0.19) with churn.

 ## Modeling
-Built multiple models to predict churn:
+Built multiple models to predict churn, including Logistic Regression, Decision Tree, and Random Forest.
-Baseline Model: Logistic Regression with default parameters for interpretability.
+The Baseline Model is Logistic Regression with default parameters for interpretability.
-Refined Models: Hyperparameter-tuned Logistic Regression and advanced models like Decision Tree and Random Forest.
+Refined Models using cross validation Hyperparameter-tuned Logistic Regression and advanced models like Decision Tree and Random Forest.
 Evaluated models using metrics such as accuracy, recall, precision, F1-score, and ROC-AUC.
 Addressed class imbalance using techniques like class-weight adjustment and threshold tuning.

 ## Model Selection
-Selected the best-performing model based on recall and ROC-AUC to ensure effective identification of churners.
+Selected the best-performing model based on accuracy and ROC-AUC to ensure effective identification of churners.

+## Limitations
+1. Class Imbalance:
+The dataset is imbalanced, with fewer churn cases than non-churn cases, which affects model performance.
+Future Work: Apply advanced techniques like SMOTE or ensemble methods to better address class imbalance.
+2. Limited Features:
+The dataset lacks potential features like customer support interactions, feedback, or competitor pricing, which could improve model accuracy.
+Future Work: Incorporate additional data sources for richer predictions.
+3. Recall vs. Precision Trade-off:
+While the model achieves high recall, precision is moderate, leading to some false positives.
+This may result in unnecessary retention efforts.
+Future Work: Optimize the classification threshold to balance recall and precision based on business needs.

+## Recommendations and Areas of Improvement
+1. Utilize Model Predictions for Targeted Retention Campaigns:

+- Retaining existing customers is more cost-effective than acquiring new ones.
+By focusing on customers flagged as likely churners, businesses can prioritize resources effectively.
+- **Action:** Develop personalized retention strategies such as discounts, loyalty programs, or tailored communication for at-risk customers to prevent churn and maximize revenue.
+2. Enhance Data Quality and Feature Enrichment:

+- The quality and diversity of data directly influence model performance.
+Missing or irrelevant features may prevent the model from accurately identifying churn patterns.
+- **Action:** Incorporate additional data sources such as customer support interactions, complaint records, and external market data to improve the model’s predictive capabilities and actionable insights.
+3. Monitor Model Performance and Retrain Regularly:

+- Customer behaviors and market dynamics evolve over time, which can lead to model drift.
+Regular monitoring ensures that predictions remain accurate and relevant.
+- **Action:** Set up periodic model evaluations and retraining using updated data to adapt to changing patterns and maintain high performance.